bubbarooski/FSAEDataAnalysis/README.md

 </p>

 <p align="center">
-(not me in the above photo unfotunately)
+(not me in the above photo unfortunately)
 </p>